secwexen/aapp-mart/README.md

 # AAPP-MART

-Official GitHub Pages site for **AAPP-MART** (AI-Autonomous Attack Path Prediction & Multi-Agent Red Team Simulation Engine).

-This website serves as the official landing page and documentation hub for the AAPP-MART project.
+This website serves as the official github pages site landing page and documentation hub for the AAPP-MART project.